porglezomp-misc/mgattozzi.github.io/_posts/2016-10-15-rust-haskell.md

 ```

-We're first importing the `I32` type from curryrs.
+We're first importing the `I32` type from `curryrs`.
 We then import our
 functions we created earlier.
 This includes our initialization and
 exiting functions for the Haskell run time.
 These are absolutely
 necessary or the code won't work.
 Failure to close the runtime would be